WGUNDERWOOD/wgu-cv/README.md

 ### Files
 - The template is defined by the LaTeX class, [wgu-cv.cls].
-- An example of its use is given by [wgu-cv-example.tex].
+- An example of its use is given by [cv.tex].
 - The optional bibliography file is [refs.bib].
-- The rendered pdf is [wgu-cv-example.pdf].
+- The rendered pdf is [cv.pdf].

 ### Dependencies
 - Compilation requires [LuaLaTeX].